yankostadinov/core/packages/react-hooks/README.md

 ## Reference

-**Glue42 React Hooks** package offers a way to integrate you application with Glu42 Javascript library.
+The **Glue42 React Hooks** package offers a way to integrate you application with Glu42 Javascript library.
 This is achieved via [React Hooks](https://reactjs.org/docs/hooks-intro.html) and [React Context](https://reactjs.org/docs/context.html).

 - [GlueProvider](#glueccontainer)